Skip to content

 The full review

-Sold as an alternate of the Natrapel 8 Hour formula, this 20% picaridin Eco-Spray sits firmly in our recommended, maximum protection tier.
-The effectiveness pillar is outstanding on modeled complete protection of 8 to 10 hours against mosquitoes and 7 to 8 against ticks, so the label's 'up to 12 hours' reflects repellency rather than bite-free time.
-Picaridin's published evidence anchors the case, safety reads clean, and 6 of 7 audited claims hold up strong.
+Sold as an alternate of the Natrapel 8 Hour formula, this 20% picaridin Eco-Spray sits firmly in our recommended, maximum-protection tier.
+The effectiveness pillar is outstanding on modeled complete protection of 8 to 10 hours against mosquitoes and 8 to 10 against ticks, so the label's 'up to 12 hours' reflects repellency rather than bite-free time.
+Picaridin's published evidence anchors the case, safety reads clean, and all 7 audited claims hold up strong.
 Transparency is the only thing holding it back, with full active disclosure but limited quantification of the rest of the formula.
 DEET-free and low-odor, it sprays at any angle, skips aerosol propellant, and stays friendly to clothing and gear.

 Scorecard